Silvicultural Advisory Committee

 - Ideas for pine management on day one

-- Ways to imporve composition in low quality hardwood stands on day two
+- Ways to improve composition in low quality hardwood stands on day two

 The group visited the recently completed thinning for low-density pine management done on the Donnell Pond Unit as part of the Division's Outcome Based Forestry projects.
 Pines were thinned to 70-80 quality stems per acre and the best will be pruned to 17 feet in 2013, so that the faster growth on trees released from competition will be high-value clear wood.
 At Machias River we looked at red pine plantations on relatively infertile soils.
 These need to be thinned, both to increase the modest growth rates and to release the white pine which is coming in underneath.
 Lastly, we considered some younger pine-rich stands at Bradley, where the proposed treatment is similar to the low-density pine management at Donnell, but implemented on smaller and younger trees.